 In Utah, it's illegal for someone to possess multiple big game permits for an antlered animal of one species.
 So, a minor cannot possess a big game permit for an antlered animal while sharing a mentor's permit for the same type of antlered animal.
 The minor also cannot share two mentors' permits for the same species of antlered animal.

-Once a mentor and a minor have been approved for the program, the two share the mentor's big game permit.
+Once a mentor and a minor have been approved for the program, the minor will be issued a hunting authorization that allows the two to share the mentor's big game permit.

 Both the adult mentor and minor may carry firearms in the field, and either the mentor or the minor may fill the permit.
 However, only one animal may be harvested per permit.